JamesTang2001/super-duper-adventure/01-machine-learning-fundamentals-with-python/03-linear-classifiers-in-python/course-description.md

 In this chapter you will learn the basics of applying logistic regression and support vector machines (SVMs) to classification problems.
 You'll use the scikit-learn library to fit classification models to real data.

 #### 3-2 Loss functions
+In this chapter you will discover the conceptual framework behind logistic regression and SVMs.
+This will let you delve deeper into the inner workings of these models.

+#### 3-3 Logistic regression